 Outdoor Exercises in Extreme Heat

-Because extreme temperatures affect your circulation, heat can interfere with your ability to breathe.
+Because extreme temperatures affects your circulation, heat can interfere with your ability to breathe.
 So you want to make sure you exercise in a temperature controlled room.

 Healthwise Exercise Tip